1- Current Vaccinations:

 Dogs with Addison's Disease

-Please consult with us if your Pet has a medical condition as we may or may not be able to accomodate your pet.
-Some medical conditions require monitoring by a health professional for the well being of your pet.
+Please consult with us if your Pet has any medical condition as we may or may not be able to accommodate your pet.
+Most medical conditions require monitoring by a health professional for the well being of your pet.